 Verify PHP 8.4 on Debian

-Run one final version check after your chosen web server path is in place.
-The versioned php8.4 package installs the CLI binary, while the plain php command follows Debian’s alternatives system.
+Run one final branch check after your chosen web server path is in place.
+The versioned php8.4 command proves the PHP 8.4 CLI is available even when the plain php command follows another alternatives target.

 From here, you can continue with Install Apache on Debian, Install Nginx on Debian, Install WordPress with Apache on Debian, or Install WordPress with Nginx on Debian if you are building a full application stack.